Monteverde, Costa Rica

 Life Monteverde has a mandate to educate both the local and international community about their work.
 The organization provides tours free of charge to local school groups, and subsidized tours for Costa Rican university students.
 They also host thousands of international school groups and visitors each year.

 Rampant deforestation in the 20th century left Costa Rican farmers with infertile soil and terrible growing conditions.
 Recognizing the mistake of this deforestation, the government began implementing policies that encouraged conservation and the preservation of healthy ecosystems in the early 1970s.
 Later, during the late 80s and early 90s, Costa Rica also promoted a national system of conservation areas, integrating national parks and other protected forests with the surrounding community.
 As a result, Costa Rica is now known as a global leader in sustainability.

 However, climate change threatens to derail the hard work done to encourage organic agriculture, create national parks, and promote ecotourism.
-There exists a need for grass roots organizations and companies, like Life Monteverde, which promote conservation and the preservation of natural resources and educate both locals and international tourists and students about the need for sustainable practices.
+There exists a need for grassroots organizations and companies, like Life Monteverde.
+Life Monteverde works to promote conservation and the preservation of natural resources and educate locals, students and international tourists about the need for sustainable practices.

 Through Planeterra’s partnership, we connected Life Monteverde to travellers who are now able to learn about sustainable practices and farming during their visit.
 This additional revenue for Life Monteverde has increased their income so they are able to grow their educational programs for local schools and students.